adamhjk/community-compact/COMMUNITY-COMPACT.md

 (or "nc") build.
 This build will have no legal restrictions on it's use.
-It will, however, have a moral and ethical restriction: use of this build of the software for commercial purposes is seen as a direct violation of the community compact, as the organizations profiting from the communities labor do not support the communities continued health and existence.
+It will, however, have a moral and ethical restriction: use of this build of the software for commercial purposes is seen as a direct violation of the community compact, as the organizations profiting from the community's labor do not support the community's continued health and existence.

 On a 3/4 vote from the Maintainers, known violators of this clause of the Compact will be added to a FREELOADERS file in the software repository.